4.57 from 53 votes

 Recipe Variations

-• Vegetarian – You can omit the bacon or try using tempeh bacon or coconut bacon.
+• Vegetarian: You can omit the bacon or try using tempeh bacon or coconut bacon.

-• Add cheese – Some versions of classic broccoli salad include cheese, but my mom’s version doesn’t so I’m sticking with that!
+• Add cheese: Some versions of classic broccoli salad include cheese, but my mom’s version doesn’t so I’m sticking with that!
 If you want to add cheese, feel free to add in shredded cheddar cheese, feta cheese or goat cheese.

 How to Make Broccoli Salad

-Cook bacon: I like cooking it in the oven (see notes in the recipe card), but you can also cook it in a skillet on the stovetop or in the microwave.
+Step 1: Cook bacon.
+I like cooking it in the oven (see notes in the recipe card), but you can also cook it in a skillet on the stovetop or in the microwave.

-Combine ingredients: In a large bowl, whisk together yogurt, honey, maple syrup, salt and pepper.
+Step 3: In a large bowl, whisk together yogurt, honey, maple syrup, salt and pepper.
 Add broccoli, sunflower seeds, raisins, red onion and bacon to the bowl and stir until well combined.

 Recipe Tips